cnmipss-web/cnmi-pss-main/wp-content/plugins/media-cleaner/readme.txt

 A tutorial is available on the official website, here: [Media Cleaner](https://meowapps.com/media-cleaner).

 **This tool is a knife.
-I do my best to make this knife a perfect one.
-However, this is still a knife, and in the hands of somebody who doesn't know how to use it, it might end badly.
-Don't use it if you don't have any backup, or if you don't know what it does.
+Do not use it if you don't have any backup, or if you don't know what it does.
 For backup, you can use such a plugin as [UpdraftPlus](https://updraftplus.com/?afref=460).**

 **COMPATIBILITY**.
-I am adding support for page builders and specific plugins little by little.
-Currently, I have been working with ACF, Divi, Fusion Builder (Avada), WooCommerce, Visual Composer (WPBakery), Elementor, Beaver Builder, and Gutenberg.
+I am adding support for specific plugins little by little.
+Currently, I have been working with ACF, Gutenberg, Divi, Fusion Builder (Avada), WooCommerce, Visual Composer (WPBakery), Elementor, and Beaver Builder. **Specific checks for Page Builders are being added to the Pro version** (as it requires meticulous work and updates).

 **SPECIAL PLUGIN**.
 Such a plugin is difficult to create and to maintain.
 If you understand WordPress, you probably know why.
 This plugin does its best to help you.
 Learn how to use it and you will get awesome results.

 **DASHBOARD**.
 The files detected as not used will be listed in a specific dashboard.
 At this point, it will be up to you to delete them.
 They will be then moved to a trash internal to the plugin.
 After more testing, you can trash them permanently.

-**FREE / PRO**.
-The Free version of the plugin analyzes the medias available in your Media Library.
-[Media Cleaner Pro](https://meowapps.com/media-cleaner) can also scan your physical /uploads directory, and match it against the Media Library.
+**PRO**.
+[Media Cleaner Pro](https://meowapps.com/media-cleaner) can scan your physical /uploads directory, and match it against the Media Library.
+It also has extra support for Page Builders.

 **AGAIN, BE CAREFUL**.
-Again, this plugin deletes files so... be careful!
+Again, this plugin deletes files so be careful!
 Backup is not only important, it is **necessary**.
 Don't use this plugin if you don't understand how WordPress works.
-This is a knife, you need to understand what it does and how before using it.

-It has been tested with WP Retina 2x and WPML.

 == Installation ==